-6 Volunteers
+13. Volunteers

-The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 4.3.2 above will be applied to all volunteers).

-The School will request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
-This is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care.

-Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with pupils.

-It is the School's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
-Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.
+- 13.1.
+The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 6.3 above will be applied to all volunteers). - 13.2.
+The School will request an enhanced DBS disclosure without Children's Barred List information on all regular volunteers who do not undertake regulated activity.
+If a regular volunteer is not in regulated activity, this is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care. - 13.3.
+Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with pupils. - 13.4.
+It is the School's policy that, except in the case of current parents who volunteer (for whom a renewed check will be carried out every 3 years), a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
+Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates. - 13.5.
 In addition the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
-This may include (but is not limited to the following):

-- formal or informal information provided by staff, parents and other volunteers - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.
+This may include (but is not limited to the following): - formal or informal information provided by staff, parents and other volunteers; - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.

-7 Visiting Speakers & the Prevent Duty
+14. Visiting speakers and the Prevent Duty

+14.1.
 The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised.

-The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School.

-All visiting speakers will be subject to the School's usual visitors protocol.
-This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments.

-The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and / or permit a speaker to attend the School.
-In doing so the School will always have regard to the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:
+- 14.2.
+The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School. - 14.3.
+All visiting speakers will be subject to the School's usual visitors procedures.
+This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments. - 14.4.
+The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the School.
+In doing so the School will always have regard to its own visitor procedures, the Prevent Duty Guidance and the definition of 'extremism' set out in KCSIE which states:

-""Extremism" is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+"Extremism' is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
 Terrorist groups very often draw on extremist ideas developed by extremist organisations."